craigtp/BookDigests/BookDigests/SoftwareEstimation.md

 ## Chapter 12 - Proxy-based estimates
 * In proxy-based estimation, you first identify a proxy that is correlated with what you really want to estimate and that is easier to estimate or count (or available earlier in the project) than the quantity you're ultimately interested in.
 * Use fuzzy logic (group features into v.small, small, medium, large, v.large groups and get average lines of code per group) to estimate program size in lines of code.
-* Due to the “law of large numbers”, the rolled-up estimate produced by fuzzy logic can be surprisingly accurate, but you should not overextend the technique to make estimates of sizes of specific features.
+* Due to the "law of large numbers", the rolled-up estimate produced by fuzzy logic can be surprisingly accurate, but you should not overextend the technique to make estimates of sizes of specific features.
 * Due to fuzzy logic's aggregate nature, it works best when estimating at least 20 features together.
 * Consider using standard components (breaking projects into numbers of components such as dynamic web pages, static web pages, database tables, reports, business rules etc.) as a low-effort technique to estimate size in a project's early stages.
 This technique also only works with 20 features or more.
-* Standard components technically breaks the “count, compute, judge” rule so only use as a last resort.
+* Standard components technically breaks the "count, compute, judge" rule so only use as a last resort.
 * Story points are an arbitrary value (usually powers of 2 or fibonacci sequence) which don’t correlate to anything concrete like lines of code but can be used to estimate an iterative project's effort and schedule that is based on data from the same project.
 * Exercise caution when calculating estimates that use numeric ratings scales.
 Be sure that the numeric categories in the scale actually work like numbers, not like verbal categories such as small, medium, and large.
 * Use t-shirt sizing to quickly help nontechnical stakeholders rule features in or out while the project is in the wide part of the Cone of Uncertainty.
-T-Shirt sizes (Small, Medium, Large) are assigned as “business value” by the business and as “development effort” by developers.
+T-Shirt sizes (Small, Medium, Large) are assigned as "business value" by the business and as "development effort" by developers.
 This matrix can be used to determine whether a feature is worth implementing (i.e. a feature with small business value and large development effort may not be worth implementing).
 * Use proxy-based techniques to estimate test cases, defects, pages of user documentation, and other quantities that are difficult to estimate directly.
 * Count whatever is easiest to count and provides the most accuracy in your environment, collect calibration data on that, and then use that data to create estimates that are well-suited to your environment.